 Athletes turn to HBOT to combat the strain their physically demanding jobs put on their bodies.
 Injuries are common among all athletes, and this can affect their quality of life as well as their performance.

-“This is an accepted treatment that can be used to save limbs, heal wounds, injuries, and problems that have trouble healing,” said Dr. Pablo Perez, a Wound Care and Hyperbaric Medicine specialist at Advocate Sherman Hospital, Elgin, IL.
+“This is an accepted treatment that can be used to save limbs, heal wounds, injuries, and problems that have trouble healing,” says Dr. Pablo Perez, a wound care and hyperbaric medicine specialist at Advocate Sherman Hospital in Elgin, Ill.
 “HBOT is a life-changing therapy that can help an individual return to doing the activities they love and improve lifestyle.”

 Usually, a single session isn’t enough to realize the benefits of HBOT, however, the number of sessions a patient needs depends on the type of condition they have.
 For example, non-healing diabetic wounds will require 30 or more treatments.

-“Whether you are an athlete or are struggling with diabetic wounds, HBOT can help your body heal and recover so you can get back to doing the things you love,” said Dr. Perez.
+“Whether you are an athlete or are struggling with diabetic wounds, HBOT can help your body heal and recover so you can get back to doing the things you love,” says Dr. Perez.

 health enews staff is a group of experienced writers from our Advocate Health Care and Aurora Health Care sites, which also includes freelance or intern writers.